mienaikoe/ziyu/Chapters/3-1-Chapter15.md

 "**** -entation now."

-Linyu startled her from her trance-like fixation, standing in front of her with Liffa's robes and staring at the listener with a disappointed face.
-To her surprise, thi took the listener from her hands and put it back on hae ear.
+Linyu startled her from a trance-like fixation, standing in front of her with Liffa's robes and staring at the listener with disappointment.
+Thi took it from her hands without hesitation and hid it in hae robes.

 She responded, "I'm sorry, I should have asked first."

-Linyu whispered to her, "Mom."
+Linyu whispered to haeself, "Mom."

-"Your mom gave you this?" she asked.
+"Your mother gave it to you?"

-Thi nodded hesistantly and moved to pick the pendant up again.
+Thi nodded hesistantly, and clutched to it tighter.

-"Linyu, please.
-Let me have this.
-I am bound to Kipnu."
+"Where is thi now?"

-Thi stared back at her and re-adorned haeself with the pendant, still with an untrusting look on hae face.
-She walked angrily back toward hae old clothes next to the washroom door, and changed into them.
+Linyu stared back at her with eyes like dams built with doubt.
+Thi walked angrily back toward hae old clothes next to the washroom door.

+"I'm sorry, we don't have to talk about that right now."

+A thump rang across the room as Linyu slammed the door behind hae.
+From where she sat, Mel could hear the painful breaths and sniffles of a child trying to find the balance between the pain of speaking with the pain of losing hae mother.
+She felt powerless, unfamiliar to her but to a past she had long forgotten.
+It brought a pair of tears to her own eyes as she empathized with Linyu.
+Mel instinctively walked toward the cries in the washroom, bringing the half-empty glass of water as a sign of peace.

-"Linyu, I'm sorry.
-I- I just... miss him."
+"Linyu, may I come in?"

-Linyu ignored her as thi tightened the waist of hae reed trousers and walked to the door they came in from.
-Melna went after hae, so she wouldn't lose hae if thi left.
-Linyu paused at the door, turned to Mel and whispered, "Liffa".

-Melna immediately forgot about chasing Linyu and got down on her knees, "Liffa?!
-What do you know about her?"

-"Love.
-You," thi said with hae hand on hers.

-Linyu opened the door and slipped outside while Melna, shocked by what this strange kaln had just told her, stood still in confusion.
-Before she could recover her thoughts and run outside, Linyu had once again faded into the darkness, as mysterious as thi had appeared.
+There was no response.

+"Knock once if you want me to leave.
+Twice if you'd rather I stay here."

+After a long stillness there came a shuffling and then a knocking against the door. *Tap...Tap.*

+Slightly relieved, she responded, "Okay.
+I'll stay then."

+She decided to be deliberate.
+Another prying question might push the kaln to leave, and it had become far too cold for anyone to be outside for the night.

+"I promise that I won't ask any more questions.
+And I won't steal your ear device.
+I just have some water for you here by the door."

+Thi slowly creaked the door open just enough to look outside at Mel's distance, and reach for the glass.
+Thi kept the door cracked like this, sipping on water and glancing at Mel with exhausted but vigilant eyes.
+In the crack of light, she could see that the reed trousers and top thi had worn before had returned to hae body.

+"You know, my spouse, Liffa." she began, fighting off her own tears, "Thi used to run to the washroom whenever thi was upset too.
+I never did a great job comforting hae.
+That was more of the other one's job."

+Linyu whispered, "Liffa".

+"Yes.
+That's hae name."

+Shifting away from the door, thi slid it back and pushed the listener onto Melna's ear.

+She listened intently as Liffa's haunting voice bid her goodbye from the great void of space, not knowing who was listening.
+The words echoed through her mind and sent her into fit of panicked anguish.
+Spasms overtook her breathing in between curses of anger and cries of guilt.

+"Mel-na," Linyu whispered under hae breath, as thi clutched Kip's pendant under hae top.
+Hae hand clutched hers, and they both held on tight, as if a great force was pulling them apart.

+Mel fell asleep still crying, lying on the ground outside the washroom with Linyu's hand still clutched in her own.
+But Linyu lay awake, unsure of how to tell her about Kip, but certain that anyone he trusted with his life could be trusted with hae own.

 <!-- are listeners small or big?
 Are their ears small or big? -->